dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 Place a barcode in front of the camera once it opens up.
 Once the barcode is detected, you will see an alert with the text result.
 In addition, the located barcode will be highlighted via the default UI of the scanner.

-Please be wary of the following two issues that you might encounter when opening the Hello World sample you just created, either locally or via a server.
+Please be aware of the [potential issues](#known-issues) you might encounter when you open the web page you just created for the first time.

 ### Barcode Reader vs Barcode Scanner